amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Platform-Development-Playbook.md

 - The peer reviewer should carefully read and understand the content of the document.
 Consider the audience of the document and its purpose.
 - Ensure the page header is populated and accurate, and that a review date has been provided.
 - Check for typos and errors if possible, although this is not the primary purpose of review.
+Use a spell checker.
 - Provide constructive feedback to the author for revision.

 ### Periodic Reviews